A close-up image of cannabis concentrate crumble pieces on a reflective surface

 What comes to mind when you think of cannabinoids?

-Probably the big ones like THC or CBD.
-These are just the tip of the iceberg, though, as there are many different types of THC and secondary cannabinoids that each have its place in your self-care regimen.
+You probably think of the big ones like THC or CBD.
+These are just the tip of the iceberg, though, as there are many different types of THC and secondary cannabinoids.

 Overview of THCO

 Tetrahydrocannabinol acetate (THCO for short) is a modified form of THC created by adding an acetyl group to the parent molecule.
-That small chemical tweak makes THCO more lipophilic, so it can cross the blood-brain barrier more efficiently than standard Delta-9 THC.
+That small chemical tweak makes THCO more lipophilic so that it can cross the blood-brain barrier more efficiently than standard Delta-9 THC.

 Users say it feels pretty similar to traditional cannabis, with effects hitting fast and hard.
 But where the experience takes a turn is in how the plateau feels more dreamlike and relaxing, stretching out for hours.